brunoruviaro/ardour4-tutorial/_posts/2014-08-19-changing-edit-modes.md

 ### **Edit Mode (shortcut E)**

 Use this mode to edit existing gain automation points.
-Cursor looks like a hand, and turns into a small cross when you are on top an existing point.
+Cursor looks like a hand, and turns into a small cross when you are on top of an existing point.
 Click (hold the click down) and drag in order to move points.

 ![E]({{ site.url }}/images/Ardour4_EditModes_E.png)